tmobile/monarch/README.md

 ## Available Experiments

+- Block general network traffic
     - Block all incoming traffic to the application
+    - Block all outgoing traffic from the application
 - Block all outgoing traffic from the application to one or more bound services
 - Manipulate all network traffic from an application (including to its services)
     - Latency